 Can medical students apply for a traineeship?

-Unfortunately not.
-To be considered eligible you must have completed your studies and been awarded a full university degree.
+I'm afraid not.
+To be considered eligible you must have completed your studies and been awarded a full University degree.

 What can I do if my application has been rejected?

 Please note that the decision of ECDC to reject an application is final and binding and there is no appeal procedure.
 If an application is unsuccessful, a candidate may re-apply for a subsequent training period.

 Does ECDC provide any assistance in finding accommodation in Stockholm?